Ravali

 Ravali is an Indian actress who has appeared in Telugu, Tamil, Kannada, Malayalam and Hindi language films.
 She is probably best known for her performances in Subhakankshalu, Pelli Sandadi, Vinodam and Mard.

 Career

+She acted in Telegu films like Alibaba Aradajanu Dongalu (1993), Orey Rikshaw (1995), Pelli Sandadi (1996), Vinodam (1996), Subhakankshalu (1997) were all commercial successes.
+She did manage to get big films with some big names in both Tamil and Telugu.
+She co-starring with Vijayakanth in Tamil films, Thirumoorthy (1995) and Gandhi Pirantha Mann (1996).
+Ravali also acted in her debut and the only Hindi film Mard (1998), in which she shared the screen with Mithun Chakraborty.

 In the late 1990s, offers began to reduce for Ravali in Tamil cinema.
 Notably, two of her ongoing projects, Kaangeyan Kaalai opposite Parthiban, and Ninaithale opposite Abbas were also abruptly stalled.
 During the making of Nagalingam, Ravali was not paid by the producers and she took action by reporting the case to the Nadigar Sangam, which their chief Vijayakanth helped settle.

 Personal life

 Ravali married Neeli Krishna on 9 May 2007 at Sarath Palace function hall, Kondapur, Hyderabad and subsequently announced her retirement from films.
 Her first daughter was born in May 2008 and second daughter was born in July 2018.